12shubham1/ats_puzzle/signal_processing/README.md

 ## Results

+It was identified that the signal is linked to the trade data by the following patter:

-Overall, it was identified that when the signal stayed constant for less than `N seconds`, there was a trade arriving/identified in the trade data.
-The parameter N was tuned using a grid search from `0.5 to 1.5 seconds`, with the following results:
+`If the signal stayed constant for less than N seconds (0.9s <= N <= 1s), there was a trade arriving/identified in the trade data.`

+The parameter N was tuned using a grid search from `0.5 to 1.5 seconds` (identified via trial and error), with the following results:

 ![image info](./imgs/parameter_tuning.png)